oddcamp/frontend-manual/README.md

 ### Style

-We use [Airbnb's JS style guide](https://github.com/airbnb/javascript) as reference for our Javascript needs.
+We use [Airbnb's JS style guide](https://github.com/airbnb/javascript) as reference.

 ### ES6